Cumulants asymptotics for the zeros counting measure of real Gaussian processes: Kac--Rice formula for Gaussian processes

 We define the random set

-By Bulinskaya lemma (see \cite{Aza09}) and the assumption on $f$, the subset $Z$ is almost surely a closed discrete subset of $U$ and we can define the random measure $\nu$ to be the counting measure of $Z$.
-Kac--Rice formula (see \cite[Thm.~3.2]{Aza09} and \cite[Prop.
-3.6]{Anc21}) asserts that for a positive function $\Phi:U^A\rightarrow \R$, one has, following the notations of Section \ref{subsec1},
+By Bulinskaya lemma (see \cite[Lem.
+1.20]{Aza09}) and the assumption on $f$, the subset $Z$ is almost surely a closed discrete subset of $U$ and we can define the random measure $\nu$ to be the counting measure of $Z$.
+The Kac--Rice formula (see \cite[Thm.~3.2]{Aza09} and \cite[Prop.
+3.6]{Anc21}) asserts that for a measurable function $\Phi:U^A\rightarrow \R$ bounded with compact support, one has, following the notations of Section \ref{subsecter1},

 with

 where

 The function $\rho$ is only defined for $\x_A\in U^A\setminus\Delta$.
 Along the diagonal $\Delta$, the function $N$ is ill-defined and the function $D$ cancels.
 The first step consists in giving an alternative non singular formula for $\rho$ in a neighborhood of the diagonal $\Delta$.
 Let $\x_A\in \Delta_{\I^+}$.
 We define